 - Language Barriers:

-Typically, while exhibiting for the first few years, 8-10 people travel from any company for a trade show exhibit.
-Many-a-times, all of them are busy with meetings and hence there is no one at the trade show counter.
+Typically, while exhibiting for the first few years, 8-10 people travel from any company for a expo exhibit.
+Many-a-times, all of them are busy with meetings and hence there is no one at the expo counter.
 The person hired to communicate doesn’t know the other staff’s role and potential leads.
 Thus, face-to-face meetings are lost in the process.
 To solve this challenge, you need to:

 - Have your visiting cards with photos on display.
 That way the translator can associate a name and photo quickly.